Ginkgo biloba: Adaptation to a single environment

 Given the slow rate of evolution of the genus, Ginkgo possibly represents a pre-angiosperm strategy for survival in disturbed streamside environments.
 Ginkgo evolved in an era before flowering plants, when ferns, cycads, and cycadeoids dominated disturbed streamside environments, forming low, open, shrubby canopies.
 Ginkgos large seeds and habit of "bolting" – growing to a height of 10 meters before elongating its side branches – may be adaptations to such an environment.

 Modern-day G. biloba grows best in environments that are well-watered and drained, and the extremely similar fossil Ginkgo favored similar environments: The sediment record at the majority of fossil Ginkgo localities indicates it grew primarily in disturbed environments, such as along streams.
 Ginkgo, therefore, presents an "ecological paradox" because while it possesses some favorable traits for living in disturbed environments (clonal reproduction) many of its other life-history traits are the opposite of those exhibited by modern plants that thrive in disturbed settings (slow growth, large seed size, late reproductive maturity).

-Etymology

-The older Chinese name for this plant is 銀果, meaning "silver fruit", pronounced yínguǒ in Mandarin or Ngan-gwo in Cantonese.
-The current commonly used names are 白果 (bái guǒ), meaning 'white fruit', and 銀杏 (yínxìng), meaning 'silver apricot'.
-The name 銀杏 was translated into Japanese as イチョウ (ichou) or ぎんなん (ginnan) and into Korean as 은행 (eunhaeng). 銀杏 had been particular terminology used during the Song dynasty for tributary reasons in place of the then contemporary 鴨脚 ("duckfeet", from its leaves) in northeast China where it commonly grew.

-The genus name is regarded as a misspelling of the Japanese pronunciation gin kyō (/ja/) reading the aforementioned kanji 銀杏 found in Chinese herbology literature such as 日用本草 (Daily Use Materia Medica) (1329) and Compendium of Materia Medica 本草綱目 published in 1578.

-Despite its spelling, which is due to a complicated etymology including a transcription error, "ginkgo" is usually pronounced /ˈɡɪŋkoʊ/, which has given rise to the common alternative spelling "gingko".
-The spelling pronunciation /ˈɡɪŋkgoʊ/ is also documented in some dictionaries.

-Engelbert Kaempfer first introduced the spelling ginkgo in his book Amoenitatum Exoticarum of 1712.
-It is considered that he may have misspelled "Ginkjo" or "Ginkio" (both consistent with his treatment of Japanese kyō in the same work) as "Ginkgo".
-This misspelling was included by Linnaeus in his book Mantissa plantarum II and has become the name of the tree's genus.
-The specific epithet biloba is New Latin for "two-lobed".